Israel says may escalate as Hamas joins Gaza clashes

 "Of course we don't accept their attempt to change the rules," Barak said.
 "The essence of the struggle is over the fence.
 We intend to enable the IDF to work not just on our side but on the other side as well."

-Palestinians said four of Saturday's dead were civilians hit by a tank shell while paying respects at a mourning tent in Gaza's Shijaia neighbourhood.
+Palestinians said four of Saturday's dead were civilians hit by a tank shell while paying respects at a mourning tent in Gaza's Shijaia neighborhood.
 Israel denies targeting civilians.

 (Writing by Dan Williams; Editing by Crispian Balmer, Douglas Hamilton and Jason Webb)